tkonolige/city2ba/paper.md

 The user can specify the problem size as well as parameters like number of 3D points and maximum distance between a camera and an observed point.
 The user can also modify problem structure by using different 3D models or placing different camera paths.
 Cameras can either be generated in a streetview-like scenario where cameras are placed along a path, or placed in random locations in the geometry.

+**City2BA** is provided both as a set of command line tools (for convenience) and as a library (for extensibility).
+Currently, **City2BA** ships with a single camera model commonly used in the literature (see @agarwal2010bundle), but the user can add their own camera model if they so choose.
+It is optimized and can generate very large models (100,000 cameras, 1,000,000) in less than an hour.

+# Statement of Need

 Synthetic datasets have zero error and so are useful in testing the accuracy and correctness of different methods.
 To test different algorithms, the ground truth datasets need some form of added error.
 The tools we provide can add a variety of different types of error to simulate different inaccuracies in SfM methods.
 For example, we provide long range drifting effects that mimic error from accelerometer noise.
 These features allow users to test the scalability of their algorithm over a variety of scenarios and types of noise.

-**City2BA** is provided both as a set of command line tools (for convenience) and as a library (for extensibility).
-Currently, **City2BA** ships with a single camera model commonly used in the literature (see @agarwal2010bundle), but the user can add their own camera model if they so choose.
-It is optimized and can generate very large models (100,000 cameras, 1,000,000) in less than an hour.

 # References